 many babies and helped a lot of women with female health problems.

-images being viewed by teams of police personnel.
+their nude images being viewed by teams of police personnel.

 Important Facts About Chaperones

 to chaperone a doctor's mind.
 She cannot control his lustful thoughts